 Making An Appointment

 We reserve a spot for the treatment on the same day as the 30" consultation with Dr. Vaughan and the I-131 will be done the SAME DAY to reduce car trips for your cat.
-However, if you prefer to schedule the consultation only, we are happy to accomodate that request.
+However, if you prefer to schedule the consultation only, we are happy to accommodate that request.
 Appointments are offered on Mondays and Thursdays in Shoreline and, in Tacoma, three Tuesdays each month.
 Our physical exam and review of your cats' medical records help determine whether your cat is a good candidate for 131I treatment, and if so, what dose will be best.
 A family member or someone that lives with the cat needs to be present during the consultation.

 If your cat is arriving by air, we will want him/her to arrive no later than the day before treatment.
 We will give you the phone number of a courier service which you can call and make arrangements to transport your cat to and from the airport.
 An additional fee will be charged by the courier company.